exogen/graphbrainz/README.md

 end I decided that being compatible with Relay was a worthwhile feature.
 I agree, it’s ugly.

+**Why does my query take so long?**

+It’s likely that your query requires multiple round trips to the MusicBrainz REST API, which is subject to [rate limiting][].
+While the query resolver tries very hard to fetch only the data necessary, and with the smallest number of API requests, it is not 100% optimal (yet).
+Make sure you are only requesting the fields you need and a reasonable level of nested entities – unless you are willing to wait.

+You can also set up a [local MusicBrainz mirror][mirror] and configure graphbrainz to use that with no rate limiting.

 ## Schema

 See the [GraphQL schema][schema] or the [types][] documentation.